TheKodeToad/TheKodeToad/README.md

 # "Pinned"

-For some reason I decided to hide my contributions (for the purposes of minimalism), and GitHub seems to hide these too.

 Things that seem to be doing well:
 - https://github.com/TheKodeToad/Numeral-Ping: nearly 100k downloads
 - https://github.com/Sol-Client/Client: quite a lot of stars